Pet Guide Daily

 How to Look After 7-8 Week Old Beagle Puppies

 It’s time to vaccinate the puppy against potentially fatal diseases like plague, parvoviral enteritis, and leptospirosis.
-Furthermore, they must be dewormed 15 days prior to vaccination.
+Furthermore, they must be dewormed 15 days before vaccination.
 Consult your veterinarian about specific disease risks in your area.
 Discuss whether future neutering is required, which must be completed between the ages of 3-6 months.

 Beagle Puppies 9-10 Weeks Old Require Special Care